 What is this test?

-If your blood glucose rises above normal, your kidneys get rid of the extra glucose in your urine.
-That's why a urine glucose test may be able to determine whether your blood glucose is too high.
+Your kidneys get rid of the extra glucose in your urine if your blood glucose rises

-Although easier to perform than a blood test, a urine test for glucose is not as accurate as a blood test.
-Urine tests are usually used only when blood testing for glucose is difficult or impossible.
+Urine tests are usually used only when blood testing for glucose is difficult or can't

 Why do I need this test?